 International Medical Corps – Ethiopia

-Ethiopia met its Millennium Development Goal target of getting 57 percent of the country access to safe drinking water in 2015, but access to improved sanitation remains discouragingly low at 28 percent.
-Safe water, sanitation, and hygiene (WASH) is still a critical area of development for this country and continues to impact the health and nutrition of Ethiopians.
+Ethiopia met its Millennium Development Goal target of providing clean drinking water to 57 percent of the country in 2015 but access to improved sanitation remains discouragingly low at 28 percent.
+Safe water, sanitation and hygiene (WASH) is still a critical area of development for this country and continues to impact the health and nutrition of Ethiopians.
 Diarrheal disease, a consequence of poor sanitation and hygiene practices, is one of the leading causes of under-five mortality.

 - Partner: International Medical Corps